 Aqua Plastic Surgery in Florida is committed to the well-being of our patients.
 Dr. David Rankin is a respected breast enhancement surgeon hailed for his knowledge, experience and surgical skill.
 The surgeon has treated patients who wish to remove their implants, some of whom report experiencing symptoms of breast implant illness.
 Dr. Rankin meets with each patient one-on-one to discuss their concerns regarding their breast implants.
 After identifying the root of the problem, the surgeon designs a treatment plan for removal.
 Each breast removal procedure is unique.
 Dr. Rankin carefully explains all of the available options and help each patient choose the best option for her needs and goals.

 Aqua Plastic Surgery also has an Explant Concierge, Jeff Rose, who has extensive experience helping hundreds of women with breast implant illness (BII).
 He will be available to help you through the process of explanting — from your initial call to your post-surgery healing.

 Breast explant is performed with the goal of safely removing the breast implant and restoring an attractive breast contour and appearance.
 The procedure typically takes two hours to perform.
 Dr. Rankin will do the following:

 - Offer a nerve block performed during surgery to reduce pain for 72 hours post-surgery, which may reduce or even eliminate the need for prescription pain medication.

 - Perform en bloc when possible with total capsulectomy to ensure 100 percent of the capsule is removed.

 - Insert drains to enhance the healing process.

-- Take pictures of the implant, capsule and clean out of any and all residual implant, capsule, silicone or saline within the chest cavity.
+- Take pictures of the implant and capsule, and clean out any and all residual implant, capsule, silicone or saline within the chest cavity.